TCDD Summarizes Sunset Commission

 - Require DADS to close the five SSLCs no later than August 31, 2022.

 Sunset staff made rebalancing recommendations that would require DADS to invest savings from SSLC closure to “address the need for more consistent crisis support, adequate rates for people with more complex needs, [and] ensuring the safety of DADS’ clients in day habilitation facilities …”

-The Long Term Care Quality Reporting System (QRS) was also the subject of recommendations.
+The Texas Department of Aging and Disability Services (DADS) Quality Monitoring Program (QMP) (QRS) was also the subject of recommendations.
 It is the website used by the public to compare service providers.
 In addition to updating the QRS website for person-first, respectful language, Sunset staff made the following QRS specific recommendations:

 - Require DADS to maintain a consumer information site on the quality of long-term care providers in Texas.

 - Direct DADS to improve the quality and consistency of information available on the QRS for all providers.

 DARS works with Texans with disabilities and families with children who have developmental disabilities to improve the quality of their lives and to enable their full participation in society.
 DARS’ activities fall into four main areas: employment, independent living, early childhood intervention, and disability determination services.
 Sunset staff chose to focus their report on the first two areas, employment and independent living, and did not make recommendations related to early childhood intervention or disability determination services.